yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Find your information here: [https://www.intelius.com](https://www.intelius.com/).
 Opt out here: [https://www.intelius.com/optout](https://www.intelius.com/optout).
 (Intelius owns Classmates, DateCheck, iSearch, LookUpAnyone, Peopleconnect.us, PeopleLookup, Phonesbook, Publicrecords, Spock, USSearch, Zabasearch).

 ### ☠ 📞 MyLife
 Find your information here: [https://www.mylife.com](https://www.mylife.com/).
 (You don’t need to sign up and pay for anything).
-Opt out by calling (888) 704-1900, press 2, ask to be removed from MyLife (and Wink.com, just in case).
+Opt out by calling (888) 704-1900, press 5, ask to be removed from MyLife (and Wink.com, just in case).
 You’ll need to provide your name, age, date of birth, email address, current mailing address, and a previous mailing address.
-Another option to try is to email a link to your profile to [removalrequests@mylife.com](mailto:removalrequests@mylife.com).
 (It also appears that you can sign up for a free membership to remove your reputation profile, though not your personal information such as your home address.)

 ### NeighborReport
 Look for your name or search under your address at [https://neighbor.report/](https://neighbor.report/).
 Try to get information removed at [https://neighbor.report/remove](https://neighbor.report/remove).